phanumat/Documentation/device-type-developers-guide/device-preferences.rst

 Display on setup
 ----------------

-Use ``displayDuringSetup: true`` to force the preference input to be displayed when the device is being added to SmartThings:
+Use ``displayDuringSetup: true`` to force the preference input to be displayed when the device is being added to PEA HiVE:

 .. code-block:: groovy